JanHerca/urantiapedia/output/wikijs/en/help/principles.md

 * The costs will be always maintained as low as possible.
 The most costly part is creation of content and that part will always be selfless and voluntary.

 ## Principle IV.
 Completeness

+> We want this website to be a center open to all revelation and to all readers, a place to find all the thoughts and ideas of those who have preceded us.
+{.is-info}

 *Urantiapedia* aims to comprise everything related to whole *Urantia Book*, not just parts of it.